-With advanced corrective jaw surgery procedures from our experienced oral and maxillofacial surgeons, a number of common concerns affecting the jaws can be significantly improved.
+With advanced corrective jaw surgery (orthognathic surgery) procedures from our experienced oral and maxillofacial surgeons, a number of common concerns affecting the jaws can be significantly improved.
 Misaligned jaws and other conditions relating to these important oral structures can have a pronounced effect on one’s daily life.
 Corrective jaw surgery offers an effective, long-term resolution for patients who may have concerns that are not able to be successfully treated with orthodontic appliances alone.
+Orthognathic surgery can often be particularly beneficial for many teenagers and adults who have severe underbite or overbite conditions.
 The variety of corrective and reconstructive jaw surgery options at Oral & Facial Surgeons of Arizona can help many individuals improve their livelihoods and address their concerns with exemplary results.

 - What Is Corrective Jaw Surgery?